kriomant/mockers/doc/guide.md

 cond.make_hotter(5);
 ```

-There is implicit checkpoint call when scenario object is destroyed.
+There is an implicit checkpoint call when a scenario object is destroyed.

 ### Usage from Test Crate

-Using `#[derive(Mock)]` is the easiest way to create mock.
+Using `#[derive(Mock)]` is the easiest way to create a mock.

-However sometimes you don't want to have tests-related code in you `src` directory.
-Or trait you want to mock is from another crate.
+However sometimes you don't want to have tests-related code in your `src` directory.
+Or a trait you want to mock is from another crate.

 (Note that all items produced by `#[derive(Mock)]` are wrapped with #[cfg(test)], so it won't go into your production binary.)

-Anyway, this is how you can "mockify" external trait.
+Anyway, this is how you can "mockify" an external trait.

 ```rust
 // tests/lib.rs